lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 In conjunction with DFT_EN / HW_DEBUG_EN, this acts as the final layer in life cycle defense in depth.

-### PROVISION_EN
+### PROVISION_RD_EN and PROVISION_WR_EN

-The PROVISION_EN signal is a separate signal that controls whether the non-volatile provisioning of life cycle related collateral can be accessed (see [OTP]({{< relref "#otp-collateral" >}}) and [flash]({{< relref "#flash-collateral" >}}) sections for list of collateral and also what collateral in each area is affected by PROVISION_EN).
+The PROVISION_RD_EN and PROVISION_WR_EN signal are separate signals that controls whether the non-volatile provisioning of life cycle related collateral can be accessed (see [OTP]({{< relref "#otp-collateral" >}}) and [flash]({{< relref "#flash-collateral" >}}) sections for list of collateral and also what collateral in each area is affected by PROVISION_RD_EN and PROVISION_WR_EN).
 This satisfies the dependency requirement between the manufacturing state and the identity state.

-PROVISION_EN is active only during DEV / PROD / PROD_END / RMA.
+The PROVISION_RD_EN and PROVISION_WR_EN signals can only be active during DEV / PROD / PROD_END / RMA.
 During other states, it is not possible to either read or modify the collateral.
 This specifically limits the danger of rogue software images during any TEST_UNLOCKED state.

-However, as PROVISION_EN only gates functional access and not DFT access, it is still possible for a malicious agent to bypass this protection by abusing scan shift/capture mechanics.
+However, as PROVISION_RD_EN and PROVISION_WR_EN only gate functional access and not DFT access, it is still possible for a malicious agent to bypass this protection by abusing scan shift/capture mechanics.

-Note also, PROVISION_EN is a blanket control over all provision related collateral.
+Note also that PROVISION_RD_EN and PROVISION_WR_EN provide blanket control over all provision related collateral.
 Each collateral contains more specific OTP / flash / Software based decoding that further limits accessibility.
 See the flash and OTP sections for more details.

 ### KEY_MANAGER_EN